Etihad chief aims to seal Alitalia deal as union warns on jobs

 "We want to guarantee the success and long-term viability of Alitalia or we wouldn't be here," Etihad CEO James Hogan told journalists at an event in Rome.

-He said that while all parties were focusing on concluding the negotiations by the end of this month, the deadline could be extended if needed.
+He said that while all parties were focussing on concluding the negotiations by the end of this month, the deadline could be extended if needed.

 A final agreement has been held up by talks over thousands of job cuts and debt restructuring at Alitalia requested by Etihad as a condition for the deal.